kyuupichan/electrumx/HOWTO.rst

     2016-10-08 07:24:34.068609500 INFO:DB:UTXO compressed key collision at height 252943 utxo 115cc1408e5321636675a8fcecd204661a6f27b4b7482b1b7c4402ca4b94b72f / 1

-These are an informational message about artefact of the compression scheme ElectrumX uses and are harmless.
+These are informational messages about an artefact of the compression scheme ElectrumX uses and are harmless.
 However, if you see more than a handful of these, particularly close together, something is very wrong and your DB is probably corrupt.